 "Severus – I need you in the hospital wing immediately," Poppy's clipped voice informed him.
 "There has been an unfortunate Gryffindor-Slytherin run-in, and one of your house has been injured.
 Minerva is attending a board meeting and not available.
 Someone needs to sort out what has brought about this attack."

 As soon as the dog had delivered the message, it dissipated, and Severus quickly slipped into his vest and frock coat and spelled the buttons closed.
 Though he had firmly refused to be reinstated as headmaster after his long convalescence, he had grudgingly agreed to accept the deputy position.
-Minerva simply wouldn't stop pestering him, ultimately to the point of begging him on her knees.
+Minerva simply wouldn't stop pestering him, ultimately to the point of begging him more or less on her knees.
 None of the other teachers had volunteered, and frankly, none of them were intimidating and formidable enough to keep the ministry bureaucrats in line and their noses out of Hogwarts' business.
 The board meeting tonight was just about the usual, mostly technical stuff – nothing Minerva couldn't handle, or he would have gone in her stead.

 He was high on adrenaline when he rushed to the hospital wing instead, his robes billowing behind him.
 Poppy's message about a Slytherin-Gryffindor confrontation had conjured up unwelcome memories of a similar incident two years ago, when his one godson had been cursed by the other to the point of near-death with a nasty spell of Severus' own creation.